nxt3d/ecs/README.md

 3.  **Client** calls `getResolverInfo(<ECS_RESOLVER_ADDRESS>)` on the ECS Registry to:
     - Find its registered label (e.g., `my-service`)
     - Check the `resolverUpdated` timestamp to verify resolver stability
+    - Read the `review` field for admin-assigned ratings or certifications
-    - **Make a trust decision** based on how recently the resolver was changed
+    - **Make a trust decision** based on resolver age and review status
 4.  **Client** constructs the service name `my-service.ecs.eth` (optional, for provenance).
 5.  **Client** queries the resolver directly: `text(node, "credential-key")`.
     - Note: Single-label resolvers ignore the `node` parameter, so any value (including `0x0`) works.